 Tuberculosis and HIV

-The risk of developing tuberculosis (TB) is estimated to be between 26 and 31 times greater in people living with HIV than among those without HIV infection.
-In 2014, there were 9.6 million new cases of TB, of which 1.2 million were among people living with HIV.
-WHO recommends 12 TB/HIV collaborative activities, including the Three I's for TB/HIV.
+The risk of developing tuberculosis (TB) is estimated to be between 16-27 times greater in people living with HIV than among those without HIV infection.
+In 2015, there were an estimated 10.4 million cases of tuberculosis disease globally, including 1.2 million [11%] among people living with HIV.
+Almost 60% [57%] of tuberculosis cases among people living with HIV were not diagnosed or treated, resulting in 390 000 tuberculosis-related deaths among people living with HIV in 201

 WHO advises on the use of multidisease testing devices for TB, HIV and hepatitis